Welcome To The

 power has failed, the gate should lift easily.
 If it does not, then the failure

 is not due to a power failure.
+THERE ARE INSTRUCTION ON THE GATE BOX IN CASE

 INSTRUCTIONS FOR ENTERING